-8) The business owns the data, the business is responsible for access management, security is there for the sole purpose of bringing business value (increase income or reduce risks).
+8) The business owns the data, the business is responsible for access management, and security is there for the sole purpose of bringing business value (increasing income or reducing risks).

 In case you want to receive some extra tips, you can send me a direct message on this page.